-- My Transactions - all those Supplier Transactions that are either assigned to you or that you are Watching;
+- My Supplier Orders - all those Supplier Orders that are either assigned to you or that you are Watching.

-- All Orders - all the Supplier Orders on your database.
+- All Supplier Orders - all the Supplier Orders on your database.

 To open any of the records displayed in the views above, hover over the row until it become underlined and click on it.

-- Click Start > Finance > Supplier Transactions > New Order; or:
+- Click Start > Finance > Supplier Orders > New Order; or: